Cauliflower contains many nutrients and plant compounds that may reduce the risk of several diseases, including heart disease and cancer.

 Cauliflower has several properties that may help with weight loss.

-First, it is low in calories with only 25 calories per cup, so you can eat a lot of it without gaining weight.
+First, it is low in calories with only 27 calories per cup (107 g), so you can eat a lot of it without significantly increasing your calorie intake (

 Cauliflower is low in calories but high in fiber and water — all properties that may assist in weight loss.